 9. TISSNET 2020 Exam

-TISSNET is the entrance exam for securing admission to management programme offered by Tata Institute of Social Sciences, Mumbai.
+TISSNET is the entrance exam for securing admission to management program offered by Tata Institute of Social Sciences, Mumbai.
 TISSNET is a 1 hour 40 minute computer based test with 100 questions from three main sections of Mathematics, English Proficiency and General Awareness as well as Logical Reasoning.

 The test is considered to be of moderate difficulty compared to more popular management entrance exams.
 General preparation would be more than enough for Mathematics, Logical Reasoning and English Proficiency test.
 However, it is the General Awareness section that would need special attention with respect to TISSNET.
 In terms of category wise classification of questions, there are 30 questions each in Mathematics and Logical Reasoning, 40 questions in General Awareness section; whereas English Proficiency has 30 questions.
 All questions carry 1 mark each.

 Being an entrance exam for social sciences institute, the General Awareness section includes questions on social sensitivity, history, definitions, social activities and movements.
 In addition to these, the section also includes question from current social scenarios and current affairs based upon ongoing social issues.

 The Marking System for TISSNET is quite simple with 100 questions, each carrying 1 mark.
 There is no negative marking for TISSNET.